tsunami416604/azure-docs.hu-hu/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>SZINOPSZIS
-AAD Connnect futtatási előzmények beolvasása
+Get AAD Connect futtatási előzmények

 ### <a name="syntax"></a>SZINTAXIS